davidrichardharvey/deloitte-sre-linux/01-file-system/README.md

 touch "This file   ""		# 3 spaces after file
 ls –l				# Can you see the spaces?
 ```
+using ls-l you cannot see the spaces after

 Try the following command to identify the spaces:
 ```bash
 ls | od -c
 ```
+it spreads out the name and leaves blank places